airshipit/airship-in-a-bottle/doc/source/api-conventions.rst

    node of the path for that resource using v#.# format.
 -  By default and unless otherwise noted, the API will be namespaced by /api before the version.
 For the purposes of documentation, this will not be specified in each of the resource paths below.
-In more complex APIs, UCP components may use values other than /api to be more specific to point to a particular service.
+In more complex APIs, Airship components may use values other than /api to be more specific to point to a particular service.